cartridge1024/SortWithUI/README.md

 # SortWithUI
-This is a sort program with UI
+This is a sort program with UI.